Marion, Kansas

 The town was beautifully located among streams, woods, and springs.
 Limestone was abundant, and many buildings were constructed of this material.

-Marion Centre’s population increased faster when the Civil War ended.
+Marion Centre’s population increased faster after the Civil War.
 The town was officially laid out on December 8, 1866.
 The Marion Methodist Church was organized in 1869.
 The Presbyterians built the first church building in 1871, which is still used today.

-In 1875, it was incorporated as a city as a third class, an election was held on September 3, 1875, and a Mayor and Council form of Government was established.
-The officers elected were: Mayor, J. H. Costello; Councilmen, Frank Doster, E. N. Eby, Frank Bower, William Kellison, J. N. Rogers, and T. T. David; City Clerk, John Williams; City Marshall, J. S. Griffith; Police Judge, R. C. Coble; City Treasurer, N. W. Gordon.
+In 1875, it was incorporated as a city of the third class.
+An election was held on September 3, 1875, and a Mayor and Council form of Government was established.
+The officers elected were: Mayor, J. H. Costello; councilmen, Frank Doster, E. N. Eby, Frank Bower, William Kellison, J. N. Rogers, and T. T. David; City Clerk, John Williams; City Marshal, J. S. Griffith; Police Judge, R. C. Coble; and City Treasurer, N. W. Gordon.

 Santa Fe Depot, Marion, Kansas by Kathy Alexander.